 Entry 13.0 "Beyond the Call”

-Every other blue moon, I dream of flying.
+Every so often I dream of flying.
 I’m not talking about the kind of daydream that seeped through my 5th grade window.
 Those were commonplace.
 I mean the kind of nighttime dream that grasped my core and shook.
 My problem with dreams is that the conscious mind, the one that I trust each day to govern every thought and action, takes an unpaid sabbatical at night and surrenders the reins to its less-than-sane relation, the subconscious.
 This natural process is not ideal for me, because my subconscious is more than a little weird and not one that I would readily relinquish control to.
 Why would it put me through watching my teeth fall out in the bathroom mirror?
 Why would it place me squarely on the cafeteria table wholly unclothed?
 More importantly, why, in my long-awaited transcendent moment in flight, would I always fall?